Analysis | What to Know About Bolsonaro-Lula Showdown in Brazil

-Brazil’s presidential election in October has become a riveting head-to-head contest between two larger-than-life figures representing opposite ends of the political spectrum: the incumbent, Jair Bolsonaro, and Luiz Inacio Lula da Silva, who ruled the country from 2003 to 2010.
+Brazil’s first-round presidential election on Sunday pits two larger-than-life figures representing opposite ends of the political spectrum: the incumbent, Jair Bolsonaro, and Luiz Inacio Lula da Silva, who ruled the country from 2003 to 2010.
 While there are nine other contenders in the race, none has a realistic chance of winning.
-The election outcome will have profound implications for Latin America’s biggest and most-populous nation.
+The election outcome will have profound implications for Latin America’s biggest and most populous nation.

 1. Why is this election so compelling?